 The Upper Santa Ana River HCP has the potential to provide the City of Riverside with numerous benefits that the rate payers and residents will be able to take advantage of.
 In addition to enabling the construction of local water supply projects that are cheaper than purchasing imported water supplies, the HCP proposes to improve tributaries to the Santa Ana River that are located within the City limits.
-These improvements will foster a synergistic opportunity to integrate select City features with environmental improvements that will aid in promoting a sustainable community.
+These improvements will foster a synergistic opportunity to integrate select City features with environmental improvements that will aid in promoting a sustainable and resilient community.

 Through the HCP planning efforts over the last six years, staff have identified an additional opportunity to partner with the HCP in creating a regional recycled water pipeline that could be used to deliver recycled water to Riverside landscape irrigation customers while also delivering recycled water to select HCP tributaries to provide a water source for restoration efforts.
-This project is named the Riverside Habitat, Parks, and Water Project, and has the potential to provide the City with a reliable supply of up to 9,750 acre-feet of water per year.
+This project is termed the Riverside Habitat, Parks, and Water Project, and has the potential to provide the City with a reliable supply of up to 9,750 acre-feet of water per year.
+The Riverside Habitat, Parks, and Water project is an opportunity to support the HCP's tributary restoration projects located within the City of Riverside.
+This project will provide recycled water to improve 5 tributaries to the Santa Ana River, while allowing RPU to expand its recycled water system to reach more retail customers.
+Furthermore, the project will generate new water rights (export rights) for the City from the Bunker Hill Basin.
+The development of this project is progressing, and several agreements are being prepared to memorialize next steps.
+These agreements will be brought to both Board and Council for consideration later this year.